-Notwithstanding the lower level of profitability for the Group compared to the previous year, we have recommended the declaration of a final dividend of 0.50 cents per share in respect of FY2017, subject to shareholders' approval at the forthcoming Annual General Meeting.
-If approved, this final dividend together with the interim dividend of 0.25 cents per share previously paid, will provide shareholders with a total dividend of 0.75 cents per share in respect of FY2017 - and will be the third consecutive financial year in which the total dividend per annum of 0.75 cents per share has been maintained.
-It is noteworthy that over a three year period, shareholders would have received total dividends of 2.25 cents per share, which contrasts positively against the traded share price on the SGX of not more than 8 cents per share during the calendar month (August 2015) immediately prior to the announcement of the first of this series of dividend payments.
+We have recommended a final dividend of 0.50 cents per share for FY2018, which is in addition to the interim dividend of 0.25 cents per share paid out in respect of the first half of FY2018.
+If the Board's recommendation is approved at the forthcoming Annual General Meeting, it would constitute the fourth consecutive financial year in which the Group has maintained a consistent total dividend per annum of 0.75 cents per share.
+Over these four years, shareholders would have received dividends amounting to 3.00 cents per share in aggregate, which is remarkable given that the Group's traded share price on SGX was not more than 8.00 cents per share during the calendar month (August 2015) immediately prior to the announcement of the first of this series of dividend payments.